Important Travel Tips From Mexican Insurance Store

-As of this writing, many popular destinations, just ahead of high travel season, are on the US State Department Travel Warning page for Mexico.
+As of this writing, many popular destinations are on the US State Department Travel Warning page for Mexico.
 One should actually read it rather than rely on others to tell them what to think.

 Go ahead and click on the link.
-The first thing one notices is that these warnings nearly always specify US Personnel.
+The first thing you’ll notice is these warnings nearly always specify US Personnel.
 This means US Government employees.
 In particular, the warnings mostly refer to US Embassy and Consulate employees and Anti-Drug officials.

 One must chuckle at the line, “U.S. government personnel are prohibited from patronizing adult clubs and gambling establishments in the states of Coahuila, Durango, Zacatecas, Aguascalientes, San Luis Potosi, Nuevo Leon, Tamaulipas, Jalisco, Colima, and Nayarit.”
 It’s seemingly okay for US Government personnel to patronize ‘Adult Clubs’ (legal brothels) in other states of Mexico.

-The second, more important, line to take from all of this is, “There is no evidence that criminal organizations have targeted U.S. citizens based on their nationality.”
+The more important line to take from all of this is, “There is no evidence criminal organizations have targeted U.S. citizens based on their nationality.”

-For many readers and travelers to Mexico, this is all common sense, but for those addicted to the fear and anger mongers, also known as the news media, this will all add to the ignorant indignation.
+For many readers and travelers to Mexico, this is all common sense.
+However, for those who sell gear, also known as the news media, this will add to the ignorant indignation.

 Let’s make this perfectly clear.
-Follow these simple guidelines and enjoy the amazing Mexican culture.
+Follow these simple guidelines to enjoy the amazing Mexican culture.

-- Don’t travel at night.
-Be off the road before dusk.
-Don’t mess with this one.
+- You should not travel at night.
+Be off the road before dusk, and don’t mess with this one.

 - Don’t get gas or visit an ATM at night.
 Do you do this at home?